 [ Figure 6 about here]

-Figure 7 is another way of presenting the inter-annual variation in the distribution of costs between the plant locations and assumed capacity: the boxplots display the quartiles and the minimum and maximum costs require to supply a bioenergy plant of a given capacity at each of the locations in each of the years.
+Figure 7 is another way of presenting the inter-annual variation in the distribution of costs between the plant locations and assumed capacity: the boxplots display the quartiles, and the minimum and maximum costs require to supply a bioenergy plant of a given capacity at each of the locations in each of the years.
 Here again, we can see the variability increasing as plant capacity increases.

 [Figure 7 about here ]